banodoco/openmuse/structure.md

 │   │   ├── VideoPreview.tsx # Component for showing a preview of a video (potentially distinct from VideoCard) │   │   └── WebcamRecorder.tsx # Component for recording video directly from the user's webcam
-│   │   └── ErrorBoundary.tsx # Catches React errors in its child component tree and displays a fallback UI │   │   └── UserProfilePage.tsx # Component for the user's profile page, allowing viewing and editing of profile information │   │   └── Added state management for LoRA upload modal and success handler to refetch assets after upload.
+│   │   └── ErrorBoundary.tsx # Catches React errors in its child component tree and displays a fallback UI │   │   └── UserProfilePage.tsx # Updated to show LoRAs and Workflows
 │   ├── contexts/           # React Context definitions for global state management │   │   ├── AuthContext.tsx # Context specifically for providing authentication state (user, session) and functions
 │   │   └── MockRoleContext.tsx # Context for managing the currently selected mock role, owner ID for simulation, and staging status.